spacestation13/dm-playground/README.md

-# DM Playground (React Rebuild)
+# DM Playground

-Client-only React rebuild scaffold for DM Playground.
-This project is the starting point for porting the Angular implementation to idiomatic React with Vite, TypeScript, and Tailwind CSS.
+Clientside DM Playground built with Vite + React + TypeScript + Tailwind.

+It runs a Linux VM in-browser via v86 and provides a Monaco editor with DM syntax highlighting.

 ## Scripts